 - Gather the dough into a ball.
 If it doesn't stick together, add another tablespoon of milk until a ball can be formed.
 Knead the dough on a floured surface for a few minutes (add more all-purpose flour as you knead, if it's extremely sticky).
 Form the dough into 4 balls, wrap in plastic wrap and place in the refrigerator to chill for around 30 minutes.
 A chilled dough is easier to handle.

 - Line a baking sheet with parchment paper.

-- Assembling the empanadas.
-Work with one dough ball at a time (keep the others refrigerated till ready to use).
+- Work with one dough ball at a time (keep the others refrigerated till ready to use).
 On a floured surface roll out the dough into a thin sheet.
-Cut out desired size circles for empanadas, re-rolling scraps (I like to make smaller empanadas).
+Cut out desired size circles for empanadas (I did 4-inch / 10cm circles as I like my empanadas smaller), re-rolling scraps.
 Add a dollop (or more, if your circles are large) of filling in the center of each circle, fold over, creating a half-moon shape, and using a fork, press edges together to seal empanada.
 Transfer to a baking sheet.
 Continue with the remaining dough.
 Refrigerate the empanadas for about 30 minutes or until ready to bake.

 - Preheat oven to 350 degrees F.

-- Pierce the center of each empanada to allow steam to escape and avoid leaks during baking.
+- Use a paring knife to cut slits on the top of each pie to allow steam to escape and avoid leaks during baking.
 Brush each empanada with whisked egg and sprinkle with sugar.
 Bake for about 20-25 minutes, or until the empanadas are golden brown (watch carefully as they can burn quickly).
-Remove from oven and let sit for a minute or two before transferring to a wire rack to cool completely.
+Remove from the oven and let sit for a minute or two before transferring to a wire rack to cool completely.
 Enjoy!